mcr/danish-bof/charter.md

 by different CAs, application owners frequently choose to onboard IoT devices to a single private CA specific to that vertical.
 This creates a silo effect where different parts of large deployment can not communicate.
-For instance the heating cooling system of a building can not authenticate the lighting control system.
+For instance the heating cooling system of a building wishing to turn lights off to reduce room temperatures can not authenticate to the lighting control system.

 A DNS name is a useful unique identifier to which humans interact with well, and which can be used (thanks to DNSSEC and DANE) to attach a key by which to